 The maximum supported total size of a multi-part upload is 5 TB.

-Using the control panel, you can delete up to 9,999 files from a Space at once.
+Using the control panel, you can delete up to 9,999 files from a bucket at once.
 To delete 10,000 or more files, use multiple requests in the control panel or use the API to batch deletes more quickly.

 While you can set permissions for all the files in a folder, currently you’ll need to use a third-party client to set permissions recursively.